zaksabeast/PokemonRNGGuides/guides/xy/en/Friend Safari RNG Guide.md

 Once you have the hang of manipulating the TinyMT to correspond to a target frame, then you can go for higher frames.
 Using NTR Helper and reseeding you can search for a target frame faster.

-1. Load up XY while holding the `Left` D-pad.
-The screen should flash 3 times.
+1. Load up XY and connect to NTR Helper within 3DSRNGTool.

-2. Press `One Click` in NTR Helper to connect and grab the initial seed.
+   - Press `One Click` in NTR Helper to connect and grab the initial seed.
+   - Directions for how to do this can be found in the NTR Helper Usage link above.

-3. Press `A` to get to the continue screen.
+2. Press `A` to get to the continue screen.
 This is when the seed is determined.

-4. Search for frames using that seed, and if nothing you like comes up then reseed.
+3. Search for frames using that seed, and if nothing you like comes up then reseed.

    - You can do this by pressing `B` then `A` to back out of the continue menu and go back into it.
    - This gives a new initial seed each time.

-5. Repeat the process until you find a frame you like.
+4. Repeat the process until you find a frame you like.

-6. Choose to continue the save, manipulate the TinyMT, and trigger the encounter on the target frame to get the Pokemon you wanted.
+5. Choose to continue the save, manipulate the TinyMT, and trigger the encounter on the target frame to get the Pokemon you wanted.

 ```
 Note: Frames advance twice as fast in a battle, so you can use a battle to advance a lot of frames and then manipulate the TinyMT.
 Be careful to allow a lot of time to do so in case you miss your target frame while trying to line up the TinyMT frames.